edtroleis/podman/playground/podman-compose/ubi9-nginx-postgres/README.md

 podman-compose restart
 ```

-**⚠️ Note:** Regular `podman ps` may not show podman-compose containers due to different storage contexts or remote service configuration.
+**Note:** Regular `podman ps` may not show podman-compose containers due to different storage contexts or remote service configuration.
 Always use `podman-compose ps` for reliable container status.

 ## Architecture